 Night Experience Is Back at the National Memorial

 Visitors can now experience the National Memorial for Peace and Justice after dark.
 The uniquely compelling nighttime experience is available at limited times.
-The next available dates are August 26 and September 16 from 8:30 PM to 10 PM (last entry 9:30 PM).
+The next available date will be September 16 from 8:30 PM to 10 PM (last entry 9:30 PM).

 Set on a six-acre site in downtown Montgomery, Alabama, the National Memorial is the nation’s first memorial dedicated to the legacy of enslaved Black people, people terrorized by lynching, African Americans humiliated by racial segregation and Jim Crow, and people of color burdened with contemporary presumptions of guilt and police violence.